liz3/blog/content/posts/2024-06-21-eink-display.md

 # Putting it all together
 At this point you probably have a good idea of how to drive such a display.

-I ended up writing a Node.js server using its [tcp api](https://nodejs.org/api/net.html), which first of all has a folder with jpeg files of a lot of my favorite images, which acts at a source.
+I ended up writing a Node.js server using its [tcp api](https://nodejs.org/api/net.html), which first of all has a folder with jpeg files of a lot of my favorite images, which acts as a source.
 Since this is all in LAN theres no authentication.

 The node.js app waits for connections to the tcp server, first reads a few bytes from the connection which are controlled by physical buttons(or a touch display) on the pico for going back, forward or get a random image.